 India's immunisation programme has been operational for almost 40 years now.
 Despite this, 24 per cent children in the 12-23 months age group are not fully vaccinated, and 20 per cent children have not received three doses of the polio vaccine (NFHS-5).
 Between 2019 and 2021, the number of 'zero-dose' children rose from 13 million to 18 million globally.
-Around 2.5 million children in India fall under this category3.
+Around 2.5 million children in India fall under this category.

 Intensified Mission Indradhanush (IMI), a flagship programme of the Ministry of Health and Family Welfare, had targeted to achieve full immunisation coverage for children in the country to at least 90 per cent by 2020.
 However, only 76 per cent of children (12-23 months age group) have been fully vaccinated (NHFS-5).
-It is noteworthy that in 2023, for the first time the IMI 5.0 campaign is being conducted across all the districts in the country and includes children up to 5 years of age (previous campaigns included children up to 2 years of age)4.
+It is noteworthy that in 2023, for the first time the IMI 5.0 campaign is being conducted across all the districts in the country and includes children up to 5 years of age (previous campaigns included children up to 2 years of age).
 It is not clear how much funds have been allocated towards the Mission for 2024-25.

-The allocation towards manufacturing of BCG vaccines has increased from Rs 109.9 crore in 2023-24 (BE) to Rs 125 crore in 2024-25 (I)(BE).
+The allocation towards manufacturing of BCG vaccines has increased from Rs 109.9 crore in 2023-24 (BE) to Rs 125 crore in 2024-25 (BE).
 However, if compared with the actual expenditure in 2022-23, the allocation has declined by 18.5 per cent.
-It was stated in the budget speech that the focus of the government is towards vaccination for girls in the age group of 9 to 14 years for prevention of cervical cancer; the budgetary allocation against it is missing.
 Inadequate budgetary allocations towards immunisation contributes to continued high burden of morbidity and mortality in children from vaccine preventable diseases.

-The allocation for the 'Flexible Pool for Reproductive and Child Health (RCH) and Health System Strengthening, National Health Programme and National Urban Health Mission' has seen an increase from Rs 3,187 crore in 2023-24 (BE) to Rs 3,571 crore in 2024-25 (I)(BE).
-However, if compared with the actual expenditure in 2022-23, the increase is only 2.3 per cent despite the worrisome health indicators of children in the country.
+The allocation for the 'Flexible Pool for Reproductive and Child Health (RCH) and Health System Strengthening, National Health Programme and National Urban Health Mission' has seen an increase from Rs 3,187 crore in 2023-24 (BE) to Rs 3,571 crore in 2024-25 (I)(BE); the allocation has further increased to Rs 4154 crore in 2024-25 (BE).
+When compared with the actual expenditure in 2022-23, the allocation this year shows an increase of 19 per cent.

 Mental health issues have been a matter of concern with regards to children and adolescents.
-As per the National Mental Health Survey, prevalence of mental disorders in the age group 13-17 years was 7.3 per cent5.
+As per the National Mental Health Survey, prevalence of mental disorders in the age group 13-17 years was 7.3 per cent.
 It further states that "nearly 9.8 million of young Indians aged between 13-17 years are in need of active interventions".
 The National Tele Mental Health Programme was launched in October 2022 with an objective to provide universal access to mental health care through 24x7 tele-mental health counselling services.
-As of December 2023, 34 States/ UTs have set up 46 Tele MANAS Cells and have started mental health services and more than 5,00,000 calls have been handled on the helpline6.
-However, the allocation for the programme has declined this year from Rs 134 crore in 2023-24 (BE) to Rs 100 crore in 2024-25 (I)(BE).
+As of December 2023, 34 States/ UTs have set up 46 Tele MANAS Cells and have started mental health services and more than 5,00,000 calls have been handled on the helpline.
+However, the allocation for the programme has declined this year from Rs 134 crore in 2023-24 (BE) to Rs 90 crore in 2024-25 (BE).

 With prolonged exposure of children to screens like mobile phones, TVs, and computers a new health condition called 'virtual autism' has emerged in children from 0 to 3 years of age.
 This has intensified during COVID-19.
 The increased requirement for mental wellness initiatives complemented with new-age diseases demands greater financial commitment from the government towards healthcare initiatives focussing on children.
-However, the share of health in this year's child budget is just 3.6 per cent7.
+However, the share of health in this year's child budget is just 4.1 per cent.